DDSnarr/First-Project-Playground/README.md

    Also, you can press the 'run' triangle in the top right of vscode.

 3. After you create your file `first_file.py`, lets push it to github.
    Press the "Source Control" button on the left bar.
 Then under `Changes` you will see your file.
 Click the `+` next to the file name to `Stage` the change you made to it.
 Then type a commit message such as `added a python file in vscode`.
-Then press `Commit`
+Then press `Commit`.
+Then press `Sync Changes`.
+Now your code has been pushed to Github.